rpo19/Incremental-Entity-Extraction/README.md

 # Incremental Entity Extraction

-This repositories contains the source code, scripts, and tutorials related to the paper "A Named Entity Linking Approach for Incremental Entity Extraction".
+This repositories contains the source code, scripts, and tutorials related to the paper "Evaluation of Incremental Entity Extraction with Background Knowledge and Entity Linking".

 ## Authors